Hungary – Budapest, Eger and Tokaj – “The Wine of Kings”

 Lunch will be at a cosy local restaurant of a wine estate in the Mad village area.
 We will then be visiting a much smaller, family-run cellar and taste wines with the owner/winemaker of either Kikelet Cellars or the Arvay Family winery.

-We will then check in to our Tokay hotel, the Gróf Degenfeld Castle Hotel, where the evening is free.
+We will then check in to our Tokaj hotel, probably the Botrytis Hotel where the evening is free.

 To kick off the day, we visit a small-scale local cheese farmer and taste cheese in Mad village, in the heart of the region.